-Salaries are often enhanced by a good benefits package including commission-based earnings, bonuses, lunch allowances, health insurance and a company car.
+Salaries are often enhanced by a good benefits package, including commission-based earnings, bonuses, lunch allowances and sometimes health insurance and a company car.

 Sales executives are the key point of contact between an organisation and its clients: answering queries, offering advice and introducing new products.